Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Orientation: declines about 15º west of south

-Adornment: a very realistic fly with wings and body on different sides of the glass, sun face, Father Time with scythe and an hour glass.
-At top corners two putti holding festoons of ribbon.
-Below the dial, a square panel with painting in enamel of a four masted ship in full sail having two tiers of guns, in a stormy sea (Trevor Brighton says this signifies the passing of time).
-Some initials (might be 'R W J 22-om') were scratched on the external surface above the 'noon' symbol.
+Adornment: A very realistic fly with wings and body is on different sides of the glass.
+There is a sun face and Father Time with a scythe and an hour glass.
+At top corners two putti are holding festoons of ribbon.
+Below the dial is a square panel with painting in enamel of a four-masted ship in full sail having two tiers of guns, in a stormy sea (Trevor Brighton says this signifies the passing of time).
+Some initials (might be “R W J 22-om”) were scratched on the external surface above the 'noon' symbol.

-Comment: a fine circular dial with broken pediment.
+Comments: It’s a fine circular dial with broken pediment.
 Dial panel is the center panel of a three-paneled window in the nave.
-Has flat lead came (6 and 8mm) in good condition, but unfortunately not original.
-2ond restoration by Keith & Judy Hill.
+Has flat lead came (6 and 8 mm) in good condition, but unfortunately it’s not original.
+Second restoration was by Keith & Judy Hill.

 Article by Christopher Daniel (2 MB): (1987) Shedding a Glorious Light.
 "Country Life" 181, 72-75